 Parents can relax.
 Early learning gimmicks have been recycled for years, yet not one has ever been scientifically proven to enhance a child’s learning abilities (or increase intelligence, for that matter.)
 The reality is that we harm our children when we control and push forward their development, rather than facilitating and letting it happen.
 Infants and toddlers need time to follow their natural curiosity and interests, which can only happen when they are engaged in uninterrupted, self-directed play.
 So, when we give a baby reading lessons — or any kind of instruction — that child pays a steep price.
 She is deprived of the vastly more important, age-appropriate activities that prepare a foundation for true reading comprehension and for the higher levels of brain function in the future.

-We all are born with an innate desire to explore, experiment and discover.
+We all are born with the desire to explore, experiment and discover.
 Babies will find cognitive learning opportunities in the simplest environments as they work to make sense of the world.
 They are eager to spend time imagining, reasoning, developing formulas and testing them.
 Why does the ball roll more quickly on the wooden floor than it does on the rug?
 What makes the clouds move?
 Does the plastic ring fit around this bottle top?
 These kinds of early experiences ignite the neural pathways that lead to a strong and active mind.

 So, why are we so ready to interrupt and squander this time — this precious window of accelerated development in our child’s life — by showing him a flash card that directs him to clap like a performing seal?
 We are certainly not helping him to develop his intellectual potential, and the ‘head start’ we imagine will quickly disappear by second or third grade.